HodaZamani/HodaZamani.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <p align="justify">

-I hold a Ph.D. in artificial intelligence and robotics with summa cum laude distinction.
-Since 2024, I have been recognized by Elsevier and Stanford University among the world’s top 2% of scientists in artificial intelligence and image processing.
-I am currently a senior researcher at the Big Data Research Center, specializing in AI algorithms, deep learning, and data science for medical applications.
-Several of my publications have been recognized as highly cited and hot papers by Web of Science.</p>
+I hold a Ph.D. in Artificial Intelligence and Robotics (summa cum laude) and graduated as the top-ranked Ph.D. student in both my faculty and university.
+Since 2024, I have been recognized by Elsevier and Stanford University among the world's top 2% of scientists in Artificial Intelligence and Image Processing.
+I am currently a Senior Researcher at the Big Data Research Center, where my research focuses on AI algorithms, deep learning, computer vision, and data science for medical applications.
+Several of my publications have been recognized as Highly Cited Papers and Hot Papers by Web of Science.
+My distinctions include the Elsevier Best Theory Paper Award for three consecutive years, the IEEE Outstanding Ph.D.
+Thesis Award, and the Best Innovator Award at the Invention Festival.
+I also serve as a volunteer reviewer for Elsevier, Springer, and other leading international publishers.</p>
 <p align="justify">
-I have received several distinctions, including the Best Theory Paper Award from Elsevier for three consecutive years, the IEEE Outstanding Ph.D.
-Thesis Award, and the Best Innovator Award at the Invention Festival.
-I graduated as the top-ranked Ph.D. student in my faculty and serve as a volunteer reviewer for Elsevier, Springer, and other leading publishers.</p>

 <p>
   I welcome collaborations with researchers, clinicians, and industry partners working in